rualark/AiHarmony/md/cp_start.md

-## Step 1 - <a href='reg.php'>Sign up</a>

-Sign up to upload files.

-## Step 2 - <a href='upload.php'>Upload your counterpoint exercise</a>
+## Step 1 - <a href='editor.html'>Write counterpoint exercise</a>

+There are several ways to write a counterpoint exercise:

+1. Choose cantus firmus and arrangement in <a href=editor.html?action=cantus>Counterpoint exercise builder</a>, then input notes or download exercise
+2. Start from scratch: click "New", input cantus firmus and then counterpoint parts manually.
-Upload each exercise in a separate MusicXML file.
+3. Upload your counterpoint exercise created in a different notations software in MusicXML format.
-MusicXML file can be exported from your notation editor.
-When uploading music in MusicXML format, you will also get a performance with virtual instruments.
-If you need more control over virtual instruments selection and tuning, [upload a MIDI file to Artinfuser Studio](/studio).

 Read [which types of counterpoint can be analysed](docs.php?d=cp_analyse).

-## Step 3 - Set options
+## Step 2 - Counterpoint species

-Please check that counterpoint species was detected correctly for each part.
+Please check that counterpoint species was detected correctly for each part (shown in part name) or choose species manually by clicking part name.

-Other settings are optional.
-You can choose between performance on piano and with different instrument groups.
+## Step 3 - Correct

+If you see mistakes, try to correct them by dragging notes or clicking on them and inputting new notes.

-## Step 4 - Process
+### Step 4 - Playback

-Click "Process" button.
-You will get MP3 and PDF with analysis.
+You can also get an MP3 performance with virtual instruments by clicking "Play HQ".

-## Step 5 - Adjust the parameters for better results and process again

-You can change settings and process again if you need.
+If you need more control over virtual instruments selection and tuning, [upload a MIDI file to Artinfuser Studio]($domain_main$/studio).